microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/chatMessagePolicyViolationPolicyTip.md

 |matchedConditionDescriptions|string collection|An array that contains a description of each sensitive data condiation that has been matached in the given message.|

 ## JSON representation
-The following is a JSON representation of the resource
+The following is a JSON representation of the resource.

 ```json
 {